GSLabDev/terraform-module-icp/README.md

 - Basic sub-module can be used to deploy basic toplology of IBM cloud Private-CE 2.1.0 .
 - Distributed sub-module can be used to deploy Distributed toplology of IBM cloud Private-CE 2.1.0 .

-After installing IBM cloud Private-CE 2.1.0, One can add extra worker nodes also.
+After installation of IBM cloud Private-CE 2.1.0, One can add extra worker nodes in both topology (Basic & Distributed).

 For general information about Terraform, visit the [official website][3] and the [GitHub project page][4].